 Since the beginning of November I’ve spent almost every weekend photographing starlings and, with hundreds of new images to choose from, selecting my favourite photographs has proven incredibly difficult.
 Below are some of my favourite starling murmurations captured over the past few months.

-In Pictures: Starling Murmurations In Blackpool
+Starling Murmurations in Blackpool Photography

 5 Facts Related To The Common Starling